Are you a Medicaid client? If so, make sure your address is up to date in our system. Visit Ar.gov/update for full details

-There are two DHS programs offering rental assistance for Arkansas residents: the Arkansas Rent Relief Program and the Emergency Solutions Grant Program.
+Applications for the Arkansas Rent Relief Program are now closed.
+Rental assistance is available through the Emergency Solutions Grant Program.

-Benton County, Pulaski County, and Washington County residents: Your county has its own rental assistance program and has requested residents to apply directly to the county program.
+Benton County and Washington County residents: Your county has its own rental assistance program and has requested residents to apply directly to the county program.
 Program information for your county can be found here:

 • Washington County